Santorini, Greece: Everything I Loved And What You Should Know Before You Go

 From the moment I stepped foot on this dreamy island, I was completely mesmerized.
-The iconic whitewashed buildings, the deep blue Aegean Sea, and the golden sunsets that paint the sky—it all felt like stepping into a postcard.
+The iconic whitewashed buildings perched on cliffs, endless views of the deep blue Aegean Sea, and those famous blue-domed churches I’d seen so many times in photos.
+It was one of those rare places that actually looks exactly like the postcards.

-At around 5:15 in the morning, I took a bus from Chaidari to the Piraeus Port in Athens.
-That was the earliest bus available since my ferry was scheduled to depart at 7:30 AM, and the journey to the port takes about an hour.
+My Santorini adventure started before sunrise.
+At 5:15 AM, I boarded a bus from Chaidari to Piraeus Port, still half asleep but incredibly excited.
+My ferry was scheduled to depart at 7:30 AM, and since the journey to the port takes about an hour, there wasn’t much room for delay.

 When you arrive at Thira Port, you’ll find several buses waiting for passengers on your left.
 If you’re unsure where a bus is headed, just ask.
 I took the bus to Fira since my hotel was in Fira town.

-The bus service in Santorini is excellent—reliable, frequent, and affordable.
+The bus service in Santorini is excellent.
+It’s reliable, frequent, and affordable.
 You can easily travel anywhere on the island by bus.

 Fira serves as the main hub for public transport, with all buses passing through it at some point.
 For example, if you’re in Oia and want to get to Perissa Beach, you’ll first need to take a bus to Fira and then transfer to another bus heading to Perissa.